rahenrique/sqlalchemy-filter/README.md

 # Sqlalchemy Filter
-Filtered/paginated lists on DTO classes using SQLAlchemy
+Filtered/paginated lists on DTO classes using SQLAlchemy.

+> This library was built with a specific use case in mind, maybe
+> this structure is too much opinionated for a general use.

 # Installation
 ```bash